openmrs/openmrs-contrib-id/installing-openmrsid.md

 	```
 	node app/app
 	```

-    Note, that LDAP is disabled by default in development mode.
-For using LDAP in development, set LDAP=true before starting:

-    ```
-    LDAP=true node app/app
-    ```
 ### Addtional Notes

 1. For development purpose, it's not necessary to install and play the Postfix mailer.
 You may take a look of the [Mailcatcher][5], which is a ruby application that catches all the emails sent from local server.